anoma/nspec/docs/arch/node/engines/shard_messages.juvix.md

 ???+ quote "Arguments"

     `timestamp`
-    : The timestamp identifying the transaction in which to write
+    : The logical timestamp identifying the transaction in which to write

     `key`
     : The key to write to

     `datum`
-    : The data to write, or None to indicate no write
+    : The data to write, or `none` to indicate no write

 ### `ShardMsgUpdateSeenAll UpdateSeenAllMsg`

-Update about seen transactions from mempool.
+Update about seen transactions from a [[Mempool Worker Engine]].

 <!-- --8<-- [start:UpdateSeenAllMsg] -->
 ```juvix